bloomberg/chromium.bb/docs/security/faq.md

 <a name="TOC-How-does-certificate-transparency-interact-with-local-proxies-and-filters-"></a>
 ## How does Certificate Transparency interact with local proxies and filters?

-Just as pinning only applies to publicly-trusted trust anchors, Chrome only requires Certificate Transparency (CT) for publicly-trusted trust anchors.
+Just as [pinning only applies to publicly-trusted trust anchors](#TOC-How-does-key-pinning-interact-with-local-proxies-and-filters-), Chrome only evaluates Certificate Transparency (CT) for publicly-trusted trust anchors.
 Thus private trust anchors, such as for enterprise middle-boxes and AV proxies, do not need to be publicly logged in a CT log.

 <a name="TOC-Can-I-use-EMET-to-help-protect-Chrome-against-attack-on-Microsoft-Windows-"></a>
 ## Can I use EMET to help protect Chrome against attack on Microsoft Windows?